realvandi/learn-redux/react-redux-sbx-app/README.md

-# Steps taken to initialization of this Application
+# Steps taken for the initialization of this application
 1. Create react app using
 ```
 npx create-react-app cra-typescript-example --template typescript